lcurry/amq-broker-openshift/README.md

 ```

 Using the 'oc' command, switch to the namespace that will contain your broker deployment.
-Create the secret in Openshift to store the TLS credentials.
-You'll need to use the password you used when you created the keystore.
+Create the secrets in Openshift to store the TLS credentials.
+Use the password you used when you created the keystore.
+You'll need to create two secrets holding the same keystore.
-For example:
+One secret is used on the route that handles AMQP(S) messaging traffic to the broker (acceptor), and the other secret is used on
+the route that will handle HTTPS traffic for the admin console.
+Use the following commands to create both serets:

 ```
 oc project <your namespace>
 oc create secret generic iof-amq-secret --from-file=broker.ks=.\/broker.ks --from-file=client.ts=.\/broker.ks --from-literal=keyStorePassword=changeit --from-literal=trustStorePassword=changeit
+oc create secret generic iof-amq-secret-wsconsj --from-file=broker.ks=.\/broker.ks --from-file=client.ts=.\/broker.ks --from-literal=keyStorePassword=changeit --from-literal=trustStorePassword=changeit
 ```
 **NOTE** When creating a secret, OpenShift requires you to specify both a key store and a trust store.
 The trust store key is generically named client.ts.
 For one-way TLS between the broker and a client, a trust store is not actually required.
 However, to successfully generate the secret, you need to specify some valid store file as a value for client.ts.
 The preceding step provides a "dummy" value for client.ts by reusing the previously-generated broker key store file.
 This is sufficient to generate a secret with all of the credentials required for one-way TLS.